 Lukla airport

-You might be interested in knowing more about the trekking from Lukla to Everest Base Camp trip details because it is the most popular hiking route to Everest Base Camp.
+You might be interested in knowing more about the Trekking from Lukla to Everest Base Camp trip details, because it is the most popular hiking route to Everest Base Camp.
 It is a 12-day hike itinerary to the Base Camp, starting with a plane flight to Lukla, a trek to the Base Camp, and flying back on a plane to Kathmandu from Lukla at the end.
 Twelve days is a regular hiking plan, but it can be shorter by cutting one rest day or a few days longer according to your physical fitness.
 A 2-day acclimatization rest day is suggested for a successful Trekking trip to Everest Base Camp.

-A Trekking Tour to Everest Base Camp can finish in 8 or 9 days, following the same hiking route up to Base Camp and flight back on a Helicopter.
+A Trekking Tour to Everest Base Camp can finish in 8 or 9 days, following the same hiking route up to Base Camp and a flight back on a Helicopter.
 Here, you can see a detailed 12-day Trekking itinerary in this post.
 Flying out from Gorakshep to Kathmandu after visiting Base Camp and Kala Patthar is a short Everest Base Camp Trek.
 Detailed information about the Helicopter Return Everest Base Camp Trekking package is here.
 So, let's check out the Regular Everest Base Camp Trekking plan here.

 Lukla-Everest Base Camp Trekking Itinerary